 What’s The Initial Diagnosis

-Start by inspecting the sink.
-Remove any standing water and look for obvious signs of blockage, like hair or soap build-up, around the pop-up stopper.
-The issue may lie deeper in the drain if there’s no visible clog.
+Begin by checking your sink.
+Clear out any standing water and look for signs of blockage, such as hair or soap build-up around the pop-up stopper.
+If there’s nothing visible, the clog might be further down the drain.

-Check other fixtures in your home to ensure the problem is isolated to the bathroom sink.
-If multiple fixtures are affected, you might be dealing with a mainline blockage and should consider calling a plumber.
-Otherwise, proceed with simple tests, like running a small amount of water to see how quickly it drains, which can help gauge the severity of the clog.
+Take a look at other fixtures in your home to see if the problem is only with your bathroom sink.
+If more than one fixture is affected, you might have a mainline blockage and should think about calling a plumber.
+If it’s just the sink, try running a bit of water to see how quickly it drains; this can help you understand how bad the clog is.

 Common Causes of Clogged Sinks

-Clogged sinks often result from accumulations of hair, soap scum, and toothpaste residue.
-Over time, these elements combine with other debris to create a blockage.
-The stopper mechanism occasionally collects enough debris to affect drainage or be set too low.
-In other cases, small objects accidentally dropped into the sink can cause a clog.
-Considering what has gone down your drain recently as you prepare to tackle the clog is important.
+Clogged sinks often happen because of build-ups of hair, soap scum, and toothpaste residue.
+These can mix with other debris to form a blockage over time.
+Sometimes, the stopper gathers enough debris to affect drainage or is set too low, and other times, small objects might fall in and cause a clog.
+Taking a moment to think about what’s gone down your drain lately can be helpful as you get ready to tackle the clog.

 Easy At-Home Solutions